Sunwood-ai-labs/langchain-sandbox/docs/README.en.md

 ## 🚀 Project Overview

-langchain-sandbox is a sandbox project providing example implementations of various LangChain features, especially those utilizing Runnables for AI processing systems.
+langchain-sandbox is a sandbox project providing implementation examples of various LangChain functionalities, particularly those utilizing Runnables for AI processing systems.
 This repository serves as an educational resource for learning practical development patterns and best practices using LangChain.
-The v0.1.0 release includes an updated README.md, the addition of a project logo image (`docs/langchain-sandbox.png`), and the creation of `logger_setup.py` for more visually appealing and colorful log output.
+The v0.1.0 release includes an updated README.md, the addition of a project logo image (`docs/langchain-sandbox.png`), and the creation of `logger_setup.py` for improved and more colorful log output.

 ## 🌟 Objectives

-- 📚 Provide practical examples of LangChain's Runnable system.
+- 📚 Provide practical usage examples of LangChain's Runnable system.
-- 🔄 Introduce implementation patterns with increasing complexity.
+- 🔄 Introduce implementation patterns with progressively increasing complexity.
 - 🎓 Establish a foundation for practical AI application development.

 ## 📂 Project Structure